 HMRC have given some guidance on this, but it’s still a case-by-case decision and employment status cases still regularly reach the courts to decide the outcome.

-Essentially, it all comes down to the definition of the contract – is it a contract of service (employee) or a contract for services (self-employed, independent contractor)?
-The actual name of the contract is not important here, it is the reality of the situation (similar to IR35).
+Essentially, it all comes down to the definition of the contract and the working practices- is it a contract of service (employee) or a contract for services (self-employed, independent contractor)?
+The actual name of the contract is not important here, it is the reality of the contract and the working practices (similar to IR35).

 If the answer to all the following questions is ‘Yes’, the worker is probably an employee:

 - Do they have to do the work personally (i.e. they could not get a substitute to carry out the work)?